The George Raft Story: Plot

 George Raft works in New York as a dancer at the Dreamland Casino.
 He associates with gangsters and works at mob-controlled nightclubs.
 One night, he protects a cigarette girl from sexual harassment from a gangster, endangering his life.

 Raft moves to Hollywood and begins his film career as an extra before being cast as a gangster in Scarface.
 Raft is frightened when Al Capone asks to meet him, but Capone reveals that he likes the film.
 At a party, Raft punches a manager and they become friends.

 Raft becomes a major star and broadens his image by appearing in a 1934 musical film with dancing titled Bolero.
 Although the film is a hit, Raft begins demanding rewrites for future roles and declines gangster roles.
 He leaves his girlfriend for a Hollywood star with whom he has been conducting a love affair.

 Raft has financial trouble with the IRS and his friend Benny "Bugsy" Siegel is killed.
 He is forced to sell his Hollywood mansion and move to a small apartment.
-He takes a job at a casino in Havana, but the casino closes when Fidel Castro forces communism upon the nation.
+He takes a job at a casino in Havana, but the casino closes when Fidel Castro takes over.

 Back in Hollywood, Raft is offered to fix a fight by promoter Johnny Fuller but refuses.
 He accepts a role in Billy Wilder's 1959 film Some Like It Hot.